Frequently Asked Questions

 You can do this with a proper estate plan!
 There are several factors that determine the inheritance based on your family dynamics, and so the best way to ensure that your son receives the inheritance that you want is to create a plan directing to do so.

 Death Taxes are taxes on the assets of the estate, the inheritance of individual, or potentially both.
 These can be levied at the state or federal level.
-Some states impose this tax but Florida, for example, does not.
+Some states don’t impose this tax but New York, for example, does.
 However, there is still the federal tax on any assets above the exemption level.
 The exemption level is subject to change and so it is very important your plan takes this into account and is changed any time your assets are near the exemption amount.

 Because the fiduciary has the authority to act on your behalf, the biggest question you should ask yourself is whether you truly trust this person to competently carry out the duties required of them.
 You should also consider if they’re organized, responsible, and whether they have the financial knowledge and skill to manage your assets well.
 You may want to reflect on how they use their own money and handle their own personal affairs to get an idea of how they may handle yours.